shenyaojin/pds/README.md

 **Keywords**:
 - 1D simulator
 - FD method
-- Using Mariner's PG data as a source
+- Using Mariner's PG data as a source / synthetic data (future work)
 - Time sampling optimizer included

 ## Modules

+- Core
+  - Define the core classes and functions
+- Optimizer
+  - Time sampling optimizer
+- Solver
-- Lib
+  - FD(currently) solver
-- Examples
+- Test
+  - Test the core functions

 ## Usage

-- TBD

 I'm using RCP's Midland and my personal Linux workstation, Haynesville, to develop/debug the library simultaneously; the commit would be quite often.